liushen0119/Compressive-Inference/README.md

 ## 6. Explanation of Our Results

-The data generated in Experiments 1-2 and fit_model are presented in dir：`result` (Coming soon).
+The data generated in Experiments 1-2 and fit_model are presented in dir：`results` (Coming soon).

 Our generated image is available in: